roberthawdon/dfshow/docs/source/show.rst

 ``Show``
   Will either display the contents of a directory, or open the contents of a file.
-The show file command utilizes the ``PAGER`` environment variable.
-If this has not been set, the following message is displayed.
+The show file command is set in show's configuration but can also utilize the ``PAGER`` environment variable.
+If neither of these have been set, or the command is invalid, the following message is displayed.

-  ``Please export a PAGER environment variable to define the utility program name.``
+  ``Please set a valid pager utility program command in settings.``

-  To resolve this, set a variable to your preferred pager in your shell's user preference file.
+  To resolve this, set your preferred pager in show's configuration settings or set the following environment variable your shell's user preference file.

   ``export PAGER=/usr/bin/less``